MEGA65/open-roms/README.md

 the C64/C65/C128 ROMs is therefore clearly vexatious, since it is bought without refuting our publicly documented explanation as to why this software is not infringing.

+Note that just because we provide an explanation of a byte sequence, or because our similarity tool considers it worth explaining, it does not constitute an admission on our part that such a sequence may be subject to copyright.
+Rather, we have purposely created and configured this tool to be overly senstive in an abundance of caution.
+As with everything in this software, we are going above and beyond to establish beyond reasonable doubt that our software does not infringe the copyrights of the owners of the C64/C65/C128 and other ROMs.

 # Note regarding trademarks

 Commodore and other trademarks are trade-marks of their owners, whoever that may be at any particular point in time.